-The pineapples are cooked 24 hours in large wood-fire brick ovens (hornos), then they are chopped into pieces with machetes and mashed into a pulp with "mazos" (wooden mallets) in a "batea".
-This pulp is then places in 100 liter copper-bottom wooden vats (perols) where the liquid ferments for 7 to 9 days with the yeasts the plant has naturally.
+The pineapples are cooked 24 hours in large wood-fired brick ovens (hornos), then they are chopped into pieces with machetes and mashed into a pulp with “mazos” (wooden mallets) in a “batea”.
+This pulp is then placed in 100-liter copper-bottom wooden vats (perols) where the liquid ferments for 7 to 9 days with the yeasts the plant has naturally.
 Once this is done, a cap is placed over the vat and sealed with mud and connected to a copper distillation coil and then heated.
-The distillation process lasts some 8 hours.
+The distillation process lasts 8 hours.

 - Cabo Corrientes

 - El Real